The Management of Design

 Scientists at times send these artefacts to a museum as they present evidence that intelligent humans intentionally fashioned the stone for use as a tool!

-But how would you rate the comparison of this construction to the design of the human tooth?
+But how would you rate the achievement of this construction when compared to the design of the human tooth?
 Would you conclude that the crudely designed flint was the product of intentional and purposeful design, but that, by contrast, the human tooth is merely a result of trillions of contiguous undirected serendipitous events?

 What do you think?